coconutoe/quantum/README.md

 # Qsimulation V2.0: an Optimized Quantum Simulator
 # Source code
-You can clone the repository quan and it can run in intellij idea, you may need add j-science libaray
+You can clone the repository quantum and it can run in eclipse or intellij idea, you may need to add j-science libaray.
 # QSimulation Grammer
 <pre>
 Program     --------> Declare { ; Statement }